Code-Institute-Submissions/ci-milestonefour/README.md

 testing.
 To run the test and check the output, the database (Postgres) code configuration in settings.py should be temporarily commented out.

+I found the testing pretty difficult.
+It posed many challenges and was very time consuming.
+The tests are particularly hard to debug which also caused them to be time consuming.
+There was a lot of googling and research done for this but in the end I ran out of time.
+I tried to cover as much as possible but unfortunately I was not able to get full coverage on this.

 **Command used to run the tests:**

 * ``python3 manage.py test``